fdilke/haskell-exp/README.md

 - configure the Haskell-platform-installed SDK
 - create the project with no SDK, then add the configured one

-To setup and run the tests:
+To setup and run the tests, run "build"
-- cabal configure --enable-tests
-- cabal build
-- cabal test